DonTee-Why/drones/README.md

 ## Database

 The project uses H2 database, an in-memory database.
-The database has been configured in the `src/main/resources/application.properties` file.
+The database settings has been configured in the `src/main/resources/application.properties` file.
 Also needed data is preloaded into the database via the `src/main/resources/data.sql` file.

 ## Testing